How to survive a blizzard in the wilderness

 2) Learn how to make a blizzard shelter

-(A snow-cave shelter, nice to have but takes to much time if you’re caught unexpectedly)
+(A snow-cave shelter is nice to have but takes too much time if you’re caught unexpectedly)

-A snow cave that can house two people normally takes a few hours to build, and although they offer the best protection aren’t practical when you get caught unexpectedly.
-If you need something on the spot then there’s two options available, the trench and the wind blocker.
+A snow cave that can house two people normally takes a few hours to build, and although they offer the best protection they aren’t practical when you get caught unexpectedly.
+If you need something on the spot then there are two options available, the trench and the wind blocker.

-Digging a trench to get out of a blizzard seems extreme, but laying down on snow in nothing but your clothing will be much warmer than getting blasted by a snow filled gale.
-A good example of the trench method is from Funatsu Keizo who got stuck in the middle of Antarctica while on an expedition, and after getting lost just a few metres from his tent in a blizzard was forced to dig a trench to escape the winds.
+Digging a trench to get out of a blizzard seems extreme, but laying down on the snow in nothing but your clothing will be much warmer than getting blasted by a snow-filled gale.
+A good example of the trench method is from Funatsu Keizo who got stuck in the middle of Antarctica while on an expedition, and after getting lost just a few meters from his tent in a blizzard was forced to dig a trench to escape the winds.

-The other method is the wind blocker but this only works if you happen to be in an area there’s materials to use for it, primarily spruce bows.
+The other method is the wind blocker but this only works if you happen to be in an area there are materials to use for it, primarily spruce bows.
 If you can cut or find enough of the branches then prop them up against something solid like a tree and scoop as much snow as you can on the outside facing the wind.
-It wont take long before the blizzard fills in the gaps and provides a wind proof barrier to hide behind.
+It won’t take long before the blizzard fills in the gaps and provides a windproof barrier to hide behind.

 Depending on how bad the blizzard is and how much snow it contains, this one can take either much less or considerably more work than digging a trench, so take into consideration what you have to work with and how strong the blizzard is.